WebAssembly/tool-conventions/Linking.md

 ## Labels

 For some relocation types, an offset into a section/function is necessary.
-For these cases, lablels exsist.
+For these cases, labels exsist.
 Labels are represented as WebAssembly annotations of the form
 ```wat
 (@sym.label <id>)
 ```

 ### Function labels
 Function labels occur in the same place as instructions.
-A label always denotes the first byte of the next instruction, or the byte after end of function's instruction stream if there isn't a next instruction
+A label always denotes the first byte of the next instruction, or the byte after the end of the function's instruction stream, if there isn't a next instruction.

 Function label names are local to the function in which they occur.

 ### Data labels
 Data labels can be interleaved into the data string sequence.
 When that happens, relocations are situated after the last byte of the value being relocated.

 Data label names are local to the data segment in which they occur.

 ### Custom labels
 Custom labels can be interleaved into the data string sequence.
 When that happens, relocations are situated after the last byte of the value being relocated.

 Custom label names are local to the custom section in which they occur.

 ## Data segment flags